donydony2009/ObisidianProgramming/Programming/OOP Design Patterns.md

 A swappable function that serves as a strategy to execute.
 For example retry strategy could be exponential, immediate, liniar

 ### Template method
+A class that serves as a skeleton for doing a process.
+It would have something like doX, doY, checkZ and all these methods can be overriden through inheritance

+### Visitor
+A way to go through a collection by executing a function for each object.
+Can be used as a for each.
+An example would be if you wanted to go through a graph.